ProvableHQ/leo/documentation/cli/build.md

   Leo ✅ Generated ABI for program '{PROGRAM_NAME}.aleo'.
 ```

-The import line appears once for each imported program.
-It is omitted when the program has no imports.
+The output has one import line for each imported program.
+Leo does not show this line when the program has no imports.

 The build also generates an **ABI file** at `build/{PROGRAM_NAME}/abi.json` describing your program's public interface (transitions, mappings, and types).
 See the [ABI Generation guide](../guides/abi.md) for details on the format and type lowering specification.